WZZM: News operation

+WZZM currently produces 32 hours of local news each week (with five hours each weekday, three hours on Saturdays and four hours on Sundays).

-WZZM had one news director for the first 25 years of its history.
-Jack Hogan—who was the first voice heard on the station when it started—remained the news director until Price Communications owner Robert Price fired him in February 1988.
-During Hogan's tenure, the station was a stop on the careers of journalists including sportcaster John Keating (known as Steve Knight in Grand Rapids), future Detroit Free Press executive editor Kurt Luedtke, and reporters Jay Schadler and Martha Teichner.
-In addition to being the news and revenue leader in West Michigan in spite of its coverage shortfalls, it was nationally respected: the Associated Press said in 1980 that "WZZM has a quality news operation that should be the envy of many stations in larger markets", while it won six straight "News Station of the Year" honors within Michigan from United Press International.
-However, after the Price purchase, the station experienced several high-profile defections to other stations.
-The firing came less than two weeks after the 1988 Michigan Republican presidential caucus.
+WZZM's original news director, Jack Hogan—who was the first voice heard on the station when it started—held the post for more than 25 years until Price Communications owner Robert Price fired him in February 1988.
+During Hogan's tenure, the station was a stop on the careers of journalists including sportscaster John Keating (known as Steve Knight in Grand Rapids), future Detroit Free Press executive editor Kurt Luedtke, and reporters Jay Schadler and Martha Teichner.
+In spite of its coverage shortfalls, WZZM was West Michigan's revenue leader for most of its history through the 1980s.
+In the late 1970s, it surpassed WOTV (channel 8) in local news viewership for the first time, becoming the regular number-one by the early 1980s.
+It was nationally respected: the Associated Press said in 1980 that "WZZM has a quality news operation that should be the envy of many stations in larger markets", while it won six straight "News Station of the Year" honors within Michigan from United Press International.
+After the Price purchase, the station experienced several high-profile defections to other stations.
+Hogan's firing came less than two weeks after the 1988 Michigan Republican presidential caucus.
 Price, a Republican, demanded information on delegate counts; from New York City, he ordered Hogan out of bed and to station offices to keep him informed until 3 a.m., accused the station's staff of poor reporting despite not having seen its coverage, and threatened to fire the entire news department.